Father: “Hey, son. I thought I asked you to clean and put away the tools after you use them.”

 Good luck!
 If you forget and lose your temper anyway, don’t get down on yourself.
 You’re trying to change a habitually way of responding, too, so it will be hard initially to act differently, no matter how much the new behavior makes sense.
 A little forgiveness and persistence go a long way.
 Keep trying and eventually it will get easier.

 And helping your child develop vital thinking skills is perhaps the best way to prepare them for leaving the nest.
-My new book: How Your Teen Can Grow a Smarter Brain.
+My book: How Your Teen Can Grow a Smarter Brain.

 You can grow the bond with your child through better listening.
 Download the FREE ebook, Listening to Understand.